FactomProject/factomd-authority-toolkit/README.md

 # Install docker

 Please follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install docker-ce to your machine.
-If you run Ubuntu 18.04 you can use the docker.io package `sudo apt-get install docker.io` as it's recent enough to support swam and iptables without modification.
+If you run Ubuntu 18.04 you can use the docker.io package `sudo apt-get install docker.io` as it's recent enough to support swarm and iptables without modification.

 Then, run `usermod -aG docker $USER` and logout/login.